simonknittel/aws-nextjs-examples/docs/deploying-a-new-image.md

-# Deploy a new image
+# Deploying a new image

 _Note: Make sure to have completed [docs/initial-aws-setup.md](./initial-aws-setup.md) first._